Last Updated on January 12, 2023

 Start your career summary with your years of experience in the industry and primary duties (aka the purpose of your role).
 Enhance the impact of your summary by using a key phrase or two borrowed from the job advertisement.
 Then finish off with mentioning your highest (most relevant) qualifications or certifications.
 Spice it up with metrics or numerical values to reinforce your message.

-Three Examples of Hotel Receptionist career summaries:
+Examples of Hotel Receptionist Career Summaries:

 Career Summary 1